Salto di Quirra: Space and missiles operations

 In 1985 the Avio Company built a vertical structure in Salto di Quirra to test the engines of the European vectors Ariane 3 and Ariane 4 and the Zefiro vector, from its prototype Zefiro 16 to Zefiro 9 down to number 23 in the series.
 At Salto di Quirra the second and third stages of Vega were tested thoroughly, the Vega being a new European vector developed and built mostly by Italian firms.

+A new Space Propulsion Test Facility for liquid-propellant rocket engines (LRE) was announced around the beginning of 2020 by Avio and inaugurated on 5 October 2021.
+The test stand is intended for tests for the development and qualification of rocket engines powered by cryogenic propellants and complements the engineering activities already carried out at the Villaputzu facility.
+The test stand is financed by Avio in collaboration with the Ministry of Economic Development and the Sardinia Region for a total cost of 33 million euros.
+In the first three years of activity, 21 people are expected to be employed, which, at full capacity, will reach 35 highly qualified and specialized staff including engineers, chemists, computer scientists and technicians.

+Currently, for this type of testing on liquid-propellant engines, Avio is forced to rely on other foreign research centres, as happened for example in the case of the test on the Mira-D engine turbopump.
+Since Avio's activity has so far been concentrated on the production of solid-propellant engines and, in the case of liquid-propellant engines, limited to components, such as turbopumps, for external companies, the current situation has never created particular needs that would justify the construction of a dedicated test stand directly accessible to the company; however, with the start of the Vega-E development phase, which includes the use of the M10 liquid-propellant stage, the possibility of using a dedicated company test stand will allow for a more flexible, faster and easier design and testing phase.
+Also to speed up the development of future engines based, like the M10, on composite structures, a plant for the manufacture of carbon-carbon components will be built near the centre.

 Birth defects and cancer

 Local citizens have coined the term 'Quirra syndrome' for an increase in deformities and cancer in the area.
 In one town, a quarter of children born in a single year in the late 1980s had birth defects.
 Researchers discovered that almost two-thirds of local shepherds had cancer, which has been blamed on thorium dust and depleted uranium.
 Former commanders of the site have since been made to appear before the Italian courts.